-<step>.type</step> string Case-insensitive step type; must be 'ddecal' <step>.sourcedb</step> string Sourcedb (created with 'makesourcedb') with the sky model to calibrate on <step>.directions</step> list [] List of directions to calibrate on.
+<step>.type</step> string Case-insensitive step type; must be 'ddecal'. <step>.sourcedb</step> string Sourcedb (created with 'makesourcedb') with the sky model to calibrate on. <step>.directions</step> list [] List of directions to calibrate on.
 Every element of this list should b a list of facets.
-Default: every facet is a direction <step>.maxiter</step> int 50 maximum number of iteratsions <step>.stepsize</step> double 0.5 stepsize between iterations <step>.h5parm</step> string Filename of output H5Parm (to be read by e.g. losoto).
-If empty, defaults to instrument.h5 within the measurement set <step>.solint</step> int 1 Solution interval in timesteps <step>.usebeammodel</step> bool false use the beam model.
-All beam-related options of the Predict step are also valid <step>.mode</step> string complexgain Type of constraint to apply.
+Default: every facet is a direction. <step>.maxiter</step> int 50 Maximum number of iterations. <step>.stepsize</step> double 0.2 stepsize between iterations. <step>.h5parm</step> string Filename of output H5Parm (to be read by e.g. losoto).
+If empty, defaults to instrument.h5 within the measurement set. <step>.solint</step> int 1 Solution interval in timesteps. <step>.usebeammodel</step> bool false use the beam model.
+All beam-related options of the Predict step are also valid. <step>.mode</step> string complexgain Type of constraint to apply.
 Options are scalarcomplexgain, scalarphase, scalaramplitude, tec, tecandphase.
-Modes in development are fulliones, complexgain, phaseonly and amplitudeonly. <step>.tolerance</step> double 1e-5 Controls the accuracy to be reached: when the normalized solutions move less than this value, the solutions are considered to be converged and the algorithm finishes. <step>.propagatesolutions</step> bool false Initialize solver with the solutions of the previous time slot
+Modes in development are fulljones, complexgain, phaseonly and amplitudeonly. <step>.tolerance</step> double 1e-5 Controls the accuracy to be reached: when the normalized solutions move less than this value, the solutions are considered to be converged and the algorithm finishes.
+Lower values will cause more iterations to be performed.

-<step>.approximatetec</step> bool false Uses an approximation stage in which the phases are constrained with the piece-wise fitter, to solve local minima problems.
-Only effective when mode=tec or mode=tecandphase. <step>.approxchunksize</step> int 0 Size of fitted chunksize during approximation stage in nr of channels.
+<step>.propagatesolutions</step> bool false Initialize solver with the solutions of the previous time slot. <step>.approximatetec</step> bool false Uses an approximation stage in which the phases are constrained with the piece-wise fitter, to solve local minima problems.
+Only effective when mode=tec or mode=tecandphase. <step>.maxapproxiter</step> int maxiter/2 Maximum number of iterations during approximating stage. <step>.approxchunksize</step> int 0 Size of fitted chunksize during approximation stage in nr of channels.
 With approxchunksize=1 the constraint is disabled during the approx stage (so channels are solved for independently).
 Once converged, the solutions are constrained and more iterations are performed until that has converged too.
 The default is approxchunksize=0, which calculates the chunksize from the bandwidth (resulting in 10 chunks per octave of bandwidth). <step>.approxtolerance</step> double tolerance10 Tolerance at which the approximating first stage is considered to be converged and the second full-constraining stage is started.
 The second stage convergences when the tolerance set by the 'tolerance' keyword is reached.
-Low values will cause more approximating iterations.
-Since tolerance is by default 1e-5, approxtolerance is by default 1e-4. <step>.nchan</step> int 1 Number of channels in each channel block, for which the solution is assumed to be constant.
+Setting approxtolerance to lower values will cause more approximating iterations.
+Since tolerance is by default 1e-4. <step>.nchan</step> int 1 Number of channels in each channel block, for which the solution is assumed to be constant.
 The default is 1, meaning one solution per channel (or in the case of constraints, fitting the constraint over all channels individually).
 O means one solution for the whole channel range.
-If the total number of channels is not divisable by nchan, some channelblocks will become slightly larger.
+If the total number of channels is not divisable by nchan, some channelblocks will become slightly larger. <step>.coreconstraint</step> double 0 Distance in meters.
+When unequal to 0, all stations within the given distance from the reference station (0) will be constraint to have the same solution.